-Change in Control Severance Agreements with Ms. Powell and Messrs.
-Sprink and Houghton.
-Effective September 11, 2018, the Company entered into an amended and restated change in control severance agreement with Mr. Houghton, effective January 26, 2021, the Company entered into a change in control severance agreement with Ms. Powell and effective May 18, 2023, the Company entered into a change in control severance agreement with Mr. Sprink.
-Mr. Houghton's agreement provides for an initial term that ended on September 11, 2020, Ms. Powell's agreement provides for an initial term that ended on September 11, 2023 and Mr. Sprink's agreement provides for an initial term that ends on September 11, 2024.
-The term of each agreement extends by one year on September 11th of each year (beginning September 11, 2019, in the case of Mr. Houghton's agreement, beginning September 11, 2022, in the case of Ms. Powell's agreement, and beginning September 11, 2023, in the case of Mr. Sprink's agreement), provided that the Company has not given written notice to the contrary to the executive within a specified period before such date and the executive has not received an unsatisfactory performance review.
+Change in Control Severance Agreements with Ms. Powell, Mr. Sprink and Ms. Pelletier.
+The Company has entered into change in control severance agreements with Ms. Powell, Mr. Sprink and Ms. Pelletier.
+Ms. Powell, Mr. Sprink and Ms. Pelletier.
+Ms. Powell's agreement provides for an initial term that ended on September 11, 2023, Mr. Sprink's agreement provides for an initial term that ended on September 11, 2023.
+The term of each agreement extends by one year on September 11th of each year (beginning September 11, 2022, in the case of Ms. Powell's agreement and Ms. Pelletier's agreement, and beginning September 11, 2023, in the case of Mr. Sprink's agreement), provided that the Company has not given written notice to the contrary to the executive within a specified period before such date and the executive has not received an unsatisfactory performance review.
 Each agreement provides that if the executive is involuntarily terminated at the time of or within 12 months following a change in control of the Company or the Bank, the executive will receive (i) a lump sum cash amount equal to two times the executive's cash compensation and (ii) specified health insurance benefits for the executive and his or her dependents.
 Each agreement further provides that these change in control severance payments are subject to reduction to the extent payments to the executive (whether under the agreement or otherwise) would be nondeductible under Section 280G of the Internal Revenue Code.